IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 ## Dropdown Item States

-The Dropdown items within the Simple Combo support three different states: **Idle**, **Hover** and **Focused**. **Disabled** and **Selected** states can be switched on and off from a boolean property and they are applicable for all states of the Dropdown.
+The Dropdown items within the Simple Combo support three different states: **Idle**, **Hover** and **Focused**. **Disabled** and **Selected** states can be switched on and off from a boolean property.
 The states of the Simple Combo Dropdown items are visually identical to the Combo Dropdown items without the checkbox icon for multiple selection.

 |  | Idle | Hover | Focused | Disabled |
 |  | ---- | ----- | ------- | -------- |